angular/angular/aio/content/guide/transition-and-triggers.md

 ## Multiple animation triggers

 You can define more than one animation trigger for a component.
-You can attach animation triggers to different elements, and the parent-child relationships among the elements affect how and when the animations run.
+Attach animation triggers to different elements, and the parent-child relationships among the elements affect how and when the animations run.

 ### Parent-child animations

-Each time an animation is triggered in Angular, the parent animation always get priority and child animations are blocked.
-In order for a child animation to run, the parent animation must query each of the elements containing child animations and then allow the animations to run using the [`animateChild()`](api/animations/animateChild) function.
+Each time an animation is triggered in Angular, the parent animation always gets priority and child animations are blocked.
+For a child animation to run, the parent animation must query each of the elements containing child animations and then let the animations run using the [`animateChild()`](api/animations/animateChild) function.

 #### Disabling an animation on an HTML element

 A special animation control binding called `@.disabled` can be placed on an HTML element to disable animations on that element, as well as any nested elements.
 When true, the `@.disabled` binding prevents all animations from rendering.

-The code sample below shows how to use this feature.
+The following code sample shows how to use this feature.

 <code-tabs>